-4.1 The development plan for this application is the Stroud District Local Plan, November 2005 saved policies (the Local Plan).
-The following policies are relevant to the application:

-- GE5 Permission will not be granted for any development that would be detrimental to highway safety. - HN10 Outside the defined settlement development boundaries, residential development will not be permitted unless it is essential to the efficient operation of agriculture or forestry. - BE5 Development affecting Conservation Areas. - BE12 Development affecting the setting of a Listed Building. - NE6 Important natural features such as trees, hedges, shrubs should be retained and managed. - NE8 Within the Cotswolds AONB, priority will be given to the conservation and enhancement of the natural beauty of the landscapes over other considerations, whilst also having regard to the economic and social well-being of the AONB. - NE10 Development proposals should conserve or enhance the special features and diversity of the different landscape types found within the District as identified in the Stroud District Landscape Assessments. - TR1 Transport requirements which must be met for all developments.

-4.2 The National Planning Policy Framework (NPPF) adopted in March 2012 is a material consideration in accordance with paragraph 196, which also states that applications for planning permission must be determined in accordance with the development plan unless material considerations determine otherwise.
+- 4.1 The development plan for the application is the Stroud District Local Plan, November 2005 saved policies (the Local Plan).
+The following policies are relevant to the application and this appeal: - GE5 Permission will not be granted for any development that would be detrimental to highway safety. - HN10 Outside the defined settlement development boundaries, residential development will not be permitted unless it is essential to the efficient operation of agriculture or forestry. - BE5 Development affecting Conservation Areas. - BE12 Development affecting the setting of a Listed Building. - NE6 Important natural features such as trees, hedges, shrubs should be retained and managed. - NE8 Within the Cotswolds AONB, priority will be given to the conservation and enhancement of the natural beauty of the landscapes over other considerations, whilst also having regard to the economic and social well-being of the AONB. - NE10 Development proposals should conserve or enhance the special features and diversity of the different landscape types found within the District as identified in the Stroud District Landscape Assessments. - TR1 Transport requirements which must be met for all developments. - 4.2 The National Planning Policy Framework (NPPF) adopted in March 2012 is a material consideration in accordance with paragraph 196, which also states that applications for planning permission must be determined in accordance with the development plan unless material considerations determine otherwise.

-4.3 In paragraphs 214 and 215 it states that for 12 months from its publication full weight should be given to policies adopted since 2004 and following the 12 months due weight should be given to such policies according to the degree of consistency with the NPPF, the closer the plan policies the greater the weight.
-There is a great deal of consistency between the NPPF and the Local Plan on matters relating to, inter alia, the protection of the natural environment and heritage assets.

-4.4 In addition to the Local Plan and the NPPF, consideration should be given to:

-- the Cotswolds AONB Management Plan (2013 2018) adopted by the Cotswolds Conservation Board; and - the Position Statement on Development in the setting of the Cotswolds AONB issued by the Cotswolds Conservation Board which are material considerations in regard to this application.
+- 4.3 In paragraphs 214 and 215 it states that for 12 months from its publication full weight should be given to policies adopted since 2004 and following the 12 months due weight should be given to such policies according to the degree of consistency with the NPPF, the closer the plan policies the greater the weight.
+There is a great deal of consistency between the NPPF and the Local Plan on matters relating to, inter alia, the protection of the natural environment and heritage assets. - 4.4 In addition to the Local Plan and the NPPF, consideration should be given to: - the Cotswolds AONB Management Plan (2013 2018) adopted by the Cotswolds Conservation Board; and - the Position Statement on Development in the setting of the Cotswolds AONB issued by the Cotswolds Conservation Board which are material considerations in regard to this application.

-4.5 The site is not identified as a strategic housing site within the emerging Local Plan (up to 2031).
-The public consultation on the pre-submission draft was completed on 16 October 2013 and the draft Plan was submitted on 18 December 2013 to the Planning Inspectorate for an Examination in Public later this year, for which an Inspector has been appointed.
-Therefore some weight can be given to this Plan which continues to aim to protect the natural environment (policy ES6), the Cotswolds AONB and its setting (policy ES7), trees, hedgerows and woodlands (policy ES8) and heritage assets and their settings (policy CP15).
+- 4.5 The site is not identified as a strategic housing site within the emerging Local Plan (up to 2031).
+The public consultation on the pre-submission draft was completed on 16 October 2013 and the draft Plan was submitted on 18 December 2013 to the Planning Inspectorate for an Examination in Public which commenced on 1 April 2014.
+Therefore some weight can be given to this Plan which continues to aim to protect the natural environment (policy ES6), the Cotswolds AONB and its setting (policy ES7), trees, hedgerows and woodlands (policy ES8) and heritage assets and their settings (policy CP15). - 4.6 The national Planning Practice Guidance issued on 6 March 2014 states in paragraph 003 of the Landscape section that the duty of protection of AONBs is relevant in considering development proposals that are situated outside AONB boundaries but which might have an impact on the setting of, and implementation of, the statutory purposes of these protected areas.
+The protection of the setting of the Cotswolds AONB within the current Local Plan and the emerging Local Plan is therefore supported by national policy.